S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/record-governance-decisions.md

 ## Recording Operational Agreements

-While all governance agreements need to be recorded so that they can be remembered, reviewed and evaluated over time, sometimes it might be beneficial to record some operational agreements as well, although in most cases, far less information is required.
+While all governance decisions need to be recorded so that they can be remembered, reviewed and evaluated over time, sometimes it might be beneficial to record some operational agreements as well, although in most cases, far less information is required.
 For example:

 -   A note of who will take responsibility for a specific task, and by when
 -   An appointment in a team calendar
 -   A task on a taskboard

 ![A template for recording policy](img/templates/agreement-template.png)